Nordic DRG Grouper changes (made on 15th, 25th and 29th June, 2020)

 Then a matter of principles.
 We in the Swedish DRG team think that changes in the Nordic master grouper must be discussed and decided by the Nordic expert network (like changes in the grouping logic) unless it's just about error corrections, as it seems to be in this case.

-#3 Updated by Kristiina Kahur 2 months ago
+#3 Updated by Kristiina Kahur about 1 year ago

 Nordic Casemix Centre/Kristiina Kahur 12-8-2020